Section Navigation

 Course Content

-Students will study four units which will provide them with a clear and coherent understanding of the world of engineering manufacture.
+Students will study three units which will provide them with a clear and coherent understanding of the world of engineering manufacture.
 Considerable time is spent learning both practically and theoretically about many engineering manufacturing techniques and processes.
+Students will also spend a lot of time completing practice questions and understanding exam technique throughout the course.
+The exam (R014) makes up 40% of your overall grade and then R015 and R016 are worth 30% each.

 Homework